 Polgár Chess Festival

-This year Garry Kasparov (former world chess champion) was the guest of honor at the annual Polgar Chess Festival held in the Palace of Arts in Budapest.
+In 2011 Garry Kasparov (former world Chess Champion) was the guest of honour at the annual Polgár Chess Festival held in the Palace of Arts in Budapest.

 The Russian grandmaster, just like Judit, is committed to the ‘Chess in Education’ program.
 In 2011 Garry Kasparov, famous for the chess matches against the IBM supercomputer ‘Deep Blue’ – see a fascinating link.

 Together with Judit Polgár started a petition at the European Parliament to include chess in schools.
 In March 2012, more than half of the European Parliament members have signed the written declaration of ‘Chess in School’ and invited the Member States to introduce chess in public education.